CLARIAH/clariah-plus/interest-groups/curation/README.md

 ## Scope of the Interest Group
 - support the development and implementation of the FAIR Dataset registry
 - support for the creation and maintenance of documentation on data standards and vocabularies
-- support for the implementation of the FAIR guiding principles, with specific emphasis on data interoperability and reusability
+- support for the implementation of the FAIR guiding principles, working towards a set of CLARIAH Data Requirements
 - support for the development of a CLARIAH library of curation and conversion tools

 This IG has a strong connection to IG [Vocabularies](https://github.com/CLARIAH/clariah-plus/tree/main/interest-groups/vocabularies)